 Sites of national archaeological importance are protected under the Ancient Monuments and Archaeological Areas Act 1979.

 Some archaeological sites and structures may be acknowledged as being of national importance and have been classed as Scheduled Ancient Monuments.
 Proposed works on these sites can require 'scheduled monument consent' from the Department for Culture Media and Sport.
-There are 23 scheduled ancient monuments in Barnsley.
-For more information please contact us.

 Other sites, that are known about are recorded on the South Yorkshire Sites and Monuments Record (SMR).
 The SMR contains information on sites and finds of archaeological interest of all periods, from Palaeolithic to World War II.
 This includes all types of finds, from single finds to large industrial complexes.
 Recent changes to national planning policy require the relevant Historic Environment Record (in this case the South Yorkshire SMR) to be queried.
 An assessment has to be provided in relation to any development site with archaeological potential.